donia-lab/MetaBGC/README.md

 These instructions will get you setup to run MetaBGC on your local Linux or Apple environment.

+## Important Notes

+* Users can test the pipeline with the toy dataset provided in [https://github.com/donia-lab/MetaBGC#quick-start](https://github.com/donia-lab/MetaBGC#quick-start).
+* Running your own read libraries against the test cyclase model provided may not work considering that cyclases are rare in metagenomic datasets.
+  * Currently the tool does not fail gracefully with user friendly error messages.
+  * We are working on adding a failure logging module that does various sanity checks.

 ## Bioconda Distribution

 Coming soon...